czyzby/gdx-lml/README.md

 ```

 ## What's new
+1.5.1.8.0 -> 1.5.1.9.2

+- Now when parsing a string value, a single character will not be treated as bundle line, preference or action (etc.) - even if it matches `@`, `$` or any other functional character.
+So, `$` will be parsed to `"$"`, but `$$$` will still look for an action (mapped to `$$` key).
+This is a simple convenience for printing a single character - these cannot be properly used as property names or bundle lines (and so on) anyway, as at least 2 characters are required.
+Note that if you want to use multiple restricted characters, you can always use i18n bundles.

 1.4 -> 1.5

 - `argument` macro added.
 Contrary to `assign` macro, this macro evaluates passed arguments.
 For example, `assign` macro would assign `@someBundleLine` to argument name, while `argument` value would convert it to `Actual bundle line value in .properties file.` and assign it to the argument.
 See `ArgumentLmlMacroTag` for more informations.